Promote Your Website or Your iTunes Listing?

 Why I Promote my Website instead of Apple Podcasts etc.

 It’s easy to find conflicting advice about podcasting best practices.
 For me, this was an easy one.
 I promote my website.
 It’s the thing that I control.
 It gives people more subscription options as opposed to funneling them into an application that they might not even use (i.e., Apple Podcasts).
 It just makes sense to me.
 So why promote Apple Podcasts instead?
 I think the theory goes that if you get a bump in subscribers within a certain period of time, you could get featured in the directory.
 Of course this would potentially give you a big boost in downloads and – hopefully – subscribers.
 However, I would still rather have my own domain name out there in the world as opposed to a link to a listing in just one of many podcast directories.

-So how do you get a boost in Apple Podcasts?
+How do you get featured in Apple Podcasts?

 As for getting a boost in Apple Podcasts, industry experts will tell you that their data shows that getting that boost is determined by the number of new subscribers you get within a certain period of time, let’s say a week, but they break it down even further.
 On the other hand, there is no correlation between a boost and the number of reviews you get.
 There was a discussion about this in the Podcasters Google+ Group.